Samuel Wittke: The advantage of working with the Dual Output mode of the OC818

 Recording Stereo with one OC818

 To produce a phase coherent stereo signal, you just need one OC818 in dual output mode.
 Place the front to the left and the rear to the right to record some.
 With this, you get a very usable and mono compatible signal with very small effort.
-One very unknown and underrated fact about the OC818 is that only the main XLR port needs phantom power, also 24V are even enough to use it.
-For recording with a mobile recorder that means a longer battery life while recording beautiful stereo.

 To get the most out of this special recording technique, you just need to know that you must work with panning to avoid the “hole-in-the-middle-effect”.
 If both signals are saved as a stereo file (they are panned hard left/right then), you just need to copy that stereo track and create a mono sum (e.g. with the PolarDesigner), so in the end you have a side- and a mid-signal.